 Most Colorado green chili recipes don’t use pinto beans.
 I thought they would add a great twist to a traditional recipe.

-This Green Chili with Pinto Beans recipe is perfect as is, with cornbread, or over rice.
+This Colorado Green Chili recipe with Pinto Beans is perfect as is, with cornbread, or over rice.
 Add cheese, sour cream, and jalapeños to dress it up.
-It's great to warm up on chilly Colorado nights during the Fall and Winter.
+It’s great to warm up on chilly Colorado nights during the Fall and Winter.